simongonzalezdc/kyanite.sh/internal/plugins/README.md

 1. **Plugin not loading**
    - Check file permissions
    - Verify manifest JSON syntax
-   - Check LyricForge logs for errors
+   - Check noise.sh logs for errors

 2. **Plugin not appearing in UI**
    - Ensure plugin is enabled